City

 3. General Counsel

 General Counsel provides legal advice to organizations.
-They handle legal issues, draft contracts, and ensure compliance with laws.
-In the city, General Counsel often work for major corporations, law firms, and government agencies.
-They play a key role in protecting the interests of their organizations.
+They handle legal issues and ensure compliance with laws.
+In the area, General Counsel often work with major corporations and government agencies.
+They play a key role in strategic decision-making.

 Find General Counsel jobs in Washington, DC